nandinisankarabukta-git/checkout-flow-optimization/README.md

 E-commerce checkout abandonment remains a critical business challenge across the industry.
 Research consistently shows that **nearly 70% of shoppers abandon their carts** before completing a purchase, representing millions in lost revenue and missed opportunities.

 ### The Challenge
-Product and engineering teams frequently propose UI/UX improvements—simplified forms, one-click payments, progress indicators—yet lack a **systematic, rigorous way to validate** whether these changes actually increase conversion rates without degrading other key business metrics.
+Product and engineering teams frequently propose UI/UX improvements such as simplified forms, one-click payments, progress indicators yet lack a **systematic, rigorous way to validate** whether these changes actually increase conversion rates without degrading other key business metrics.

 ### The Stakes
 Launching an untested checkout redesign can have severe consequences: